 The world-famous British minstrels of Coldplay have been celebrating the end of the pandemic since 2022, when the band launched an epic two-year-long tour around the world called Music of the Spheres.

-Starting in Costa Rica in Spring 2022, they made their way to Europe and played dates on the continent all year long, finally dropping by Wembley Stadium for nine nights in August.
-The show hit the road for, among other places, South America, Australia, the United States, and Indonesia before promising to return to the British Isles before the scheduled end of the tour in 2024.
+Starting in Costa Rica in Spring 2022, they made their way to Europe and played dates on the continent all year long, finally dropping by Wembley Stadium for nine nights in August 2023.
+The show hit the road for, among other places, South America, Australia, the United States, and Indonesia before promising to return to the British Isles, In Dublin from August 29th to September 2nd.

-Watch for them to wrap up in Croke Park at three shows that recently set a record for the fastest sell-off of tickets in Irish history.
+Watch for them to wrap up in Croke Park at four shows that recently set a record for the fastest sell-off of tickets in Irish history.

 There's no end of things to see and do in London.
 Once the capital of a global empire, it now benefits from that legacy with attractions from all over the world.

-Remember, the Fifth of November with the Gunpowder Plot experience at 8-12 Tower Hill, London EC3N 4EE, where you can relive what should actually have been a terrifying scheme by radical sectarians to blow up Parliament with an immersive VR experience and snacks.
+Remember, the Fifth of November with the Gunpowder Plot experience where you can relive what should actually have been a terrifying scheme by radical sectarians to blow up Parliament with an immersive VR experience and snacks.

 Guy Fawkes' Day has become a tradition in Britain, and cosplaying as the one hero who can foil the 1605 plot makes it all worthwhile, somehow.